lansolo99/lansolo.dev/content/posts/the-giskard-hub.md

 ### Dynamic multi-turn evaluation

-Currently, evaluations only support single turn conversations.
+Currently, evaluations only support single turn conversations (note that the scan already uses a dynamic multi-turn approach for security probes).
 This limits the possibility to get an accurate assessment based on in-depth conversation where failures can happen on subsequent turns.
 Our Giskard Checks module will be soon integrated in the hub to bring this deep interaction assessment.

 ### API based agent